Siyaram Silk Mills

 Siyaram Silk Mills Ltd, also known as Siyaram's or SSM, is an Indian blended fabric and garment manufacturing company, with an associated chain of retail outlets, and branded showrooms.
-Siyaram's was incorporated in 1978, and is headquartered in the Kamala Mills compound, Lower Parel, Mumbai.
+Siyaram's was incorporated in 1978, and has its headquarters in the Kamala Mills compound, Lower Parel, Mumbai.

 Structure

 Siyaram Silk Mills Ltd. (SSM) is a subsidiary of the Siyaram Poddar Group, the parent company of Balkrishna Industries Ltd. and Govind Rubber Ltd., which are all listed companies on the Bombay Stock Exchange.
 SSM is a small-cap company with a market capitalization of ₹936.75 crores.
 Siyaram manufactures and sells fabrics, ready-made men's and women's apparel, home furnishings, and yarns.
-SSM is associated with one lakh retail outlets, and has over 170 branded showrooms across the nation.
-In the March 2014 quarter, the company's annualised net profit was ₹20.2 crores.
+SSM is associated with one lakh retail outlets, and has over 170 branded showrooms across the country.
+In the March 2014 quarter, the company's annual net profit was ₹20.2 crores.
 Siyaram produces over 4 million meters of fabric per month, totalling over 60 million meters annually.